- Only the most essential things a newborn baby needs included

 First, let’s answer the questions from above.

 What is the difference between a burping cloth, bib, swaddle blanket and receiving blanket?
-Here is a break down of all things blankets and bibs.

 What your baby needs to sleep